-7.3 Hartlepool BC day to day service provision
+7.5 Hartlepool BC day to day service provision

-7.3.1 Foreshore Management
+7.5.1 Foreshore Management

 Hartlepool BC maintains the beach and foreshore through Foreshore Management services.
 The Coast Protection Act 1949, established the regulatory framework for England's coastline and the Coast Protection Authorities.
 The Council is the designated Coast Protection Authority which 'shall have such powers and perform such duties in connection with the protection of land' to ensure the adequate 'coast protection' of the Borough.
 Foreshore management services include leisure activities, public events, a lifeguard service, paddling pools, dog control, beach cleaning and wildlife and countryside (NB: the Countryside & Rights of Way (CRoW) Act 2000 places a duty on Local Authorities to conserve and enhance special interest features of Sites of Special Scientific Interest (SSSI) under Section 28 of the Wildlife and Countryside Act).
+See also Appendix 5 - 2018 Hartlepool Foreshore Management Plan.

-7.3.2 Controlling dogs
+7.5.2 Controlling dogs

-Some Dog Control Orders (DCO) [to be replaced by Public Open Space Orders (POSO)] have been put in place by Hartlepool BC to manage dog related issues.
+Some Dog Control Orders (DCO) [to be replaced by Public Space Protection Orders (PSPO)] have been put in place by Hartlepool BC to manage dog related issues.
 There are current Dogs on Leads Orders covering Seaton Dunes and Common LNR, Spion Kop LNR, the Lower Promenade on the Headland and the Headland Fish Quay gates area.

-There are Dogs Exclusion Orders, for Seaton Carew Beach (May to September inclusive), Headland Fish Sands (May to September inclusive) and the area called Headland Block Sands, Lower Promenade and Paddling Pool (all year).
+There are existing Dogs Exclusion Orders, for Seaton Carew Beach (May to September inclusive), Headland Fish Sands (May to September inclusive) and the area called Headland Block Sands, Lower Promenade and Paddling Pool (all year).